The Seiko SII NE88 Automatic Chronograph Movement: A Change In The Wind? (Archive)

 The first brand to use it

-So who will debut it?
+So who debuted it?
 And when will be your first chance to get your hands on a wristwatch containing an NE88 automatic column-wheel chronograph movement?

 Well, those two questions are easy to answer.
 The lucky brand that had first dibs and one that is a known entity for this writer is none other than Vostok-Europe.
 In fact, have a look at my review of the Vostok-Europe Radio Room here.